 529 plans are a great deal because they offer a way to save money for your child's education in a way that shields it from federal taxes.
 Not only are the savings tax free as long as they're used for education purposes for your child, but in some states you can also receive a deduction on your taxes for contributing to a 529.
 The plans have gained a lot of popularity over the past decade.

 In 2001, 529 plans held just $13.6 billion in assets, according to data from the College Savings Plans Network.
-Through the first six months of 2012, that amount had increased to $179 billion, with 11 million accounts open nationwide.
+Through the first quarter of 2014, that amount had increased to $210.6 billion.

 A lot of people are seeing the benefits of opening a 529 for their children.
 So what are the basic rules for a 529 plan, and how do you know what 529 plan is the best for you to invest in when there are so many available?
 Can you still get tax breaks if you invest in a plan outside of your home state?

 Let's start by looking at 529 plans, what they are and what the benefits are.

 The 529 plan is named after section 529 of the Internal Revenue Code, and these types of savings plans were started back in 1996.
 The plans are usually operated by a state or educational institution, and are typically of two types.

 - 529 College Savings Plans: These plans are much like a typical retirement account where you put your funds in and are able to choose from certain investments that are made available via the plan.
 Your savings can increase or decrease depending on how your investments do.

 - 529 Prepaid Plans: These types of 529 plans allow you to pre-pay part or all of the cost of an in-state public college education.
 By doing this you're able to pay for education at today's rates, and avoid paying inflated costs.